 And yet if you look just beneath the surface, it’s clear that deep within its DNA, the ancestry of this most American of golf clubs can be traced back to some of the greatest golf courses in the United Kingdom.
 Unsurprisingly, elements of The Old Course, St Andrews feature heavily.
 But there are also fleeting glimpses of many more, including Muirfield and North Berwick in East Lothian, Alwoodley in Yorkshire and Stoke Park in Buckinghamshire.

-Dr Gary Nelson is a leading authority on Dr Alister MacKenzie – the man who designed Augusta National – and is one of the founding members of the Mackenzie Society.
+Who designed Augusta National?
+The answer is, of course, Dr Alister MacKenzie.
+Dr Gary Nelson is a leading authority on Mackenzie and one of the founding members of the Mackenzie Society.
 “The Meadow Club was the first course that Mackenzie designed in the United States.

 He quite openly admitted and identified two holes that he put in – The High Hole from The Old Course, St Andrews, and the Redan at North Berwick, West Links – that were from elsewhere.
 Neither are exact replicas but there is no question he was heavily influenced by courses he admired.
 And that he carried them with him.